-New underquoting laws were recently introduced that prevent real estate agents from understating what the selling price of a property is prior to auction.
+New underquoting laws were recently introduced that prevent real estate agents from understating what the selling price of a property is prior to the auction.
 These new laws have cut underquoting in Sydney by almost half, according to recent data.

 The New South Wales office of Fair Trading said that underquoting Sydney property price for a home that is to be auctioned often results in interested buyers wasting both time and money inspecting properties, getting reports and attending auctions based on misleading estimates of the selling price.

 New laws that have been introduced prevent real estate agents from being able to say that a vendor is looking for offers over or greater than $1 million.
-In addition, an agents price range must be within 10 percent of the lower and upper value of the quoted price.
+In addition, an agents price range must be within 10% of the lower and upper value of the quoted price.
 Advertising must also be kept up-to-date with conversations about price documented.

 Industry experts said that this was a promising result that is enabling the Sydney property market to become a fairer playing field.
 The laws were introduced on January 1st and by the 2nd the Fair Trading office, the regulator of the new laws, had received 76 complaints.